-Charles Zhan is a partner with Moulis Legal.
+Charles Zhan is a partner with Moulis Legal and also heads our international trade practice.
 He is a leading lawyer in our international regulatory and commercial law practice.

 Charles’ practice focuses on trade defence and cross-border transactions.
 He is well versed in advising private and public sector clients in trade defence matters.
 Charles also leads Moulis Legal’s China Business Desk with respect to a broad range of commercial matters including competition, investment, and cross-border disputation and enforcement.